-Figure 3: Example outcomes of the Same-origin Policy applied when a script on http: //cs.cmu.edu/~15316 attempts to access the data of pages from different URIs.
+Figure 6: Example outcomes of the Same-origin Policy applied when a script on http: //cs.cmu.edu/~15316 attempts to access the data of pages from different URIs.
 In the bottom example, the scheme, host, and port all match because the default port for http is 80.
 Regardless, some browsers will not allow this because the port is made explicit in the latter but not the former.

 It may help to see a few examples.
 Consider a script running on the page loaded from http://cs.cmu.edu/~15316.
-Figure 3 shows the SOP result when the script attempts to access the data of other websites.
+Figure 6 shows the SOP result when the script attempts to access the data of other websites.
 Note that different browser implementations may differ slightly in their implementation of the SOP, as shown in the last example.

 Cross-origin access and embedded content.
 Websites often consist of content from multiple different domains.
 One common example is images, which are sometimes stored on severs from different origins.
 Similarly, JavaScript code and CSS documents are frequently provided as libraries and there are good performance reasons for a website to use the source stored on the library vendor's servers.
-Another use of embedded content comes in the form of iframe HTML elements, which subdivides the browser window into segments with content loaded from possibly unrelated URIs; this is one common way of displaying advertisements.
+Finally, frames subdivide the browser window into segments with content loaded from possibly unrelated URIs; this is one common way of displaying advertisements.